defold/doc/docs/en/manuals/addressing.md

 It is possible to use the full identifiers described above when addressing.
 In most cases relative addressing is preferred since it allows for content reuse, but there are cases where absolutely addressing becomes necessary.

 For example, suppose that you want an AI manager that tracks the state of each bean object.
-You want beans to report to their active status to the manager, and the manager makes tactical decisions and gives orders to the beans based on their status.
+You want beans to report their active status to the manager, and the manager makes tactical decisions and gives orders to the beans based on their status.
 It would make perfect sense in this case to create a single manager game object with a script component and place that alongside the team collections in the bootstrap collection.

 ![manager object](images/addressing/manager_editor.png)